twist-mods/eco-game-survey-mod/README.md

 ## v1.0.0

-Although the v1 is still in development, following a list of planned features for this version :
+Following the list of released features :
+- **/survey start** : *start a survey*
-- start and stop a survey
+- **/survey stop** : *stop a survey*
-- show either the active, the inactive or all the surveys and their result
+- **/survey list** : *list all/active/ended surveys*
-- vote for a survey
+- **/survey vote** : *vote for a survey*

-Everything will be feasible using game chat commands.
+Everything is manageable using the game chat commands.
+All the commands are documented by appending "**help**".

+## Upcoming features

+This is my first mod so I'm trying to understand all the aspects of the game at the same time I'm learning C#.
+Modding a game is quite exciting, I'm gonna continue on extending this mod as soon as any idea will come up.

+The next main goal is providing an in-game GUI to handle the surveys easier.

+However, if you have any request, any bug report, remark or suggestion, you can create an issue here on github or join me on Discord: https://discord.gg/P9vGWPg